 Moon in Aquarius sees the Big Picture – you’re concerned with things far beyond the scope of the average person and want to make the world a better place.
 The French intellect Voltaire (1694 –1778) went to jail for speaking out against hypocrisies and state tyranny.
 More recently, many revolutionaries and political radicals have moon in Aquarius – hard-left hippie Jerry Rubin and black civil rights activist Angela Davis of sixties fame.

-Of all the moon signs, your ideas are either off the wall, or plain provocative, like LSD advocate Dr. Timothy Leary, or radical psychiatrists R. D. Laing and Jacques Lacan (“the most controversial psycho-analyst since Freud”).
+Of all the moon signs, your ideas are either off the wall, or plain provocative, like LSD advocate Dr. Timothy Leary, or controversial psychiatrists like R. D. Laing and Jacques Lacan.
 What unites these diverse people is that, in one way or another, they are Mavericks.
 They set themselves apart from the Establishment and put forth their own wacky solutions to society’s ills.

-Men are seeking nurture and support from women of intellect, the more liberated and crazier their ideas the better.
+Men are seeking nurture and support from women of intellect, the more liberated and crazy their ideas, the better.
 John Lennon always said that Yoko Ono brought out the ‘real’ him, that she was nothing more than himself ‘in drag’.
 He meant that she embodied his anima, his Ideal Woman: in Aquarius this means someone freethinking, liberal, progressive, outspoken.
 It’s no surprise she’s a sun Aquarian.

 MOON IN PISCES